Types of Jade Plants ‘Care & Growing Guide’ - Attracts Prosperity & Positive Energy in Feng Shui!!

 4. Jade plants prefer average room temperatures between 65-75°F. They can tolerate slightly cooler temperatures but should be protected from frost.

-5. Jade plants are adapted to low humidity levels and do not require high humidity.
+5. These are adapted to low humidity levels and do not require high humidity.

-6. Feed your Jade plant with a balanced NPK fertilizer once a year during the growing season in the spring.
+6. Feed your Jade plant with a balanced NPK fertilizer once a year during the growing season in the spring to encourage development.

 7. Trim back any leggy or overgrown stems to encourage bushier growth.
 You can also prune to shape your Jade plant as desired.